Robert Gammage

-Robert Alton "Bob" Gammage (March 13, 1938 – September 10, 2012) was a Texas politician, having served as a Democrat in the Texas House of Representatives, the Texas State Senate, and the United States House of Representatives.
+Robert Alton "Bob" Gammage (March 13, 1938 – September 10, 2012) was an American politician, having served as a Democrat in the Texas House of Representatives, the Texas State Senate, and the United States House of Representatives.

-Education and military service
+Early life and education

 Gammage was born in Houston and attended Milby High School there.
 He earned an associate of arts from Del Mar College in 1958 and a bachelor of science from the University of Corpus Christi in 1963, both in Corpus Christi.
 He obtained a master's degree from Sam Houston State University in 1965 and a Juris Doctor from the University of Texas at Austin in 1969.
 He also earned an LLM from the University of Virginia School of Law in 1986.